-the proper prerequisite risk being deregistered from the class.
+Students attending the course who do not have Students with disabilities: University policy 3342-3the proper prerequisite risk being deregistered from the class.

 Students have responsibility to ensure they are properly enrolled in classes.
 Should you find an error in your class schedule, please refer to the Registrar's homepage for deadlines and procedures to correct errors.
 If registration errors are not corrected by the specified dates and you continue to attend and participate in classes for which you are not officially enrolled,.